 Under the agreement, Globe Life will be the official life insurance partner of the Rangers.
 The company will also make a substantial commitment to support youth baseball and softball programs through a grant partnership program with the Texas Rangers Baseball Foundation.

 Bill Leavell, president of Globe Life, said the life insurance provider has more than 330,000 policyholders in Texas.
-The company, with 3.9 million policyholders overall, employs 650 people at offices in Oklahoma City and McKinney.
+The company, with 3.

 "Sponsorship of Globe Life Park in Arlington is a natural fit for Globe Life And Accident Insurance Company," Leavell said.
 "We look forward to expanding our community involvement and helping make a difference in the lives of Texas families."